-• Act with confidence before a camera, becoming more familiar and less self-conscious about seeing themselves on screen.

-Appreciate what a director and an editor needs from an actor in order to put together The Lir Bachelor in Acting (Hons) 55 the final performance on screen.

-- Process from 'script to screen' including a working 'set', and how this impacts on the actor. - Experience the various technical demands and scenarios of a mock 'shoot' surrounded by professional equipment in a workshop environment. - Demonstrate basic technical aspects of screen acting such as hitting marks, staying in your light, finding the light in a tracking shot, working with sound crew, the stage actor's fear of the close-up and continuity.
+- Act with confidence before a camera, becoming more familiar and less self-conscious about seeing themselves on screen. - Appreciate what a director and an editor needs from an actor in order to put together the final performance on screen. - Process from 'script to screen' including a working 'set', and how this impacts on the actor. - Experience the various technical demands and scenarios of a mock 'shoot' surrounded by professional equipment in a workshop environment. - Demonstrate basic technical aspects of screen acting such as hitting marks, staying in your light, finding the light in a tracking shot, working with sound crew, the stage actor's fear of the close-up and continuity.

 Acting for Camera will be taught to the full cohort in the second half of the Term One over 4.5 hours per week.
-It will then be supplemented by 1.5 hour classes throughout Terms Two & Three when the cohort will be divided into two groups.
+It will then be supplemented by 1.5 hour classes throughout TermsTwo & Three when the cohort will be divided into two groups.